lyteword/chspurgeon-tod/volume-2/psalm-47.md

 **Verse 9.** *The shields of the earth belong unto God.* There we have the *rulers* of the earth set forth by a double relation; the one *upward,* they are *scuta Deo,* they belong to God; the other *downward,* they are *scuta terae, "the shields of the earth; "* and both these noting two things, their *dignity* and their *duty.* They belong to God, it is their honour that he hath sealed them: they belong to God, it is their duty to be subject to him.
 They are *shields of the earth,* it is their honour that they are above others: they are *the shields of the earth,* it is their duty to protect others. *Edward Reynolds (Bishop).*

 **Verse 9.** *The shields of the earth are God's,* is understood by many as spoken of princes.
-I admit that this metaphor is of frequent occurrence in Scripture, nor does this sense seem to be unsuitable to the scope of the passage...Yet the sense will be more simple if we explain the words thus: That, as it is God alone who defends and preserves the world, the high and supreme majesty which is sufficient for so exalted and difficult a work as the preservation of the world, is justly looked upon with admiration.
+I admit that this metaphor is of frequent occurrence in Scripture, nor does this sense seem to be unsuitable to the scope of the passage...
+Yet the sense will be more simple if we explain the words thus: That, as it is God alone who defends and preserves the world, the high and supreme majesty which is sufficient for so exalted and difficult a work as the preservation of the world, is justly looked upon with admiration.
 The sacred writer expressly uses the word *shields* in the plural number, for, considering the various and almost innumerable dangers which unceasingly threaten every part of the world, the providence of God must necessarily interpose in many ways, and make use, as it were, of many bucklers. *John Calvin.*

 **Verse 9.** *The shields of the earth.* Magistrates are said to *bear the sword,* not to be swords; and they are said *to be shields,* not to bear shields; and all this to show that protection and preservation are more essential and intrinsical to their office than destruction and punishment are. *Joseph Caryl.*